akhileshchoudhary1994/Human-detection-using-yolo-v-3/README.md

 # cv2 Library is used for real time video capture.
 yolo v3 configuration and weight file is used.

-# Serial Library is used for making connection with arduino.
+# Serial Library is used for making connection with arduino coding interface.
 # Arduino interface used for buzzer detection